Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon

-In Section~\ref{sec:methodology-hp}, we present methods designed to approximately solve~\eqref{equation:optim} while enforcing the risk constraint with high probability over the randomness in the calibration data.
-In Section~\ref{sec:fdr}, we introduce an alternative approach, grounded in conformal prediction, that seeks to satisfy the risk constraint in expectation.
-Because both families of methods rely on IPCW to handle right-censoring, we first provide a brief overview of the main ideas underlying IPCW before describing these calibration strategies in detail.
+In Section~\ref{sec:methodology-hp}, we present methods designed to approximately solve~\eqref{equation:optim} from an \emph{inductive} perspective, allowing the solution \( \hat{\lambda} \) to depend only on \( \mathcal D_{\mathrm{cal}} \) and enforcing the risk constraint with high probability over the randomness in the calibration data.
+In Section~\ref{sec:fdr}, we introduce an alternative approach from a \emph{transductive} (or \emph{cohort-adaptive}) perspective, which additionally allows \( \hat{\lambda} \) to depend on the observed covariate data from the specific cohort to which the screening rule is applied, and seeks to satisfy the risk constraint in expectation.
+Because both families of methods rely on IPCW to handle right-censoring in \( \mathcal D_{\mathrm{cal}} \), we first provide a brief review of IPCW.